-The temporary 2×4 support block is removed in preparation for installation of the permanent 2×4 support block.
-The holes in the post are filled with caulk.
+The temporary 2×4 support block is removed to install the permanent 2×4 support block.
+The holes drilled in the post are filled with caulk:

-The permanent 2×4 support block is fastened to the 8×8 porch support post with 3″ stainless steel screws.
+The permanent 2×4 support block is fastened to the 8×8 inch porch support post with 3″ stainless steel screws.
 The top of the block is even with the 41 inch high level line drawn in pencil on the post.
-The block extends beyond the porch post because the house wall and porch post are not aligned.
+The block extends past the corner post because the house wall and porch post are not aligned:

-The rail fits perfectly on the 2×2 picket and the 2×4 support block.
-The rail is just sitting on the end supports in this photo, ready for permanent installation with wood screws.
+The porch rail fits perfectly on the 2×2 picket and the 2×4 support block.
+The rail is just sitting on the end supports in this photo, ready for permanent attachment with wood screws: